 Stone Quarter consists of a series of simple repeatable house designs that carefully consider internal experience and contribute to a village environment.

-On a site with significant changes in topography, Co-Arc designed numerous prototypical houses varying in size, using principles of community and privacy in the design and layout.
-The resultant village has a marked difference to the first phase by other architects.
+On a site with significant changes in topography, Co-Arc, as Residential Architects in Gauteng, designed numerous prototypical houses varying in size, using principles of community and privacy in the design and layout.
+The resultant village has a marked difference to the first phase by other architects in JHB.
 Layers of threshold and privacy have been achieved through simple use of materials and form.

-Careful consideration was given to the form of the houses and their contribution to the creation of private garden courts for residents and a continuity of street facade.
+Careful consideration was given to the form of the houses and their contribution to the creation of private garden courts for residents and a continuity of street façade, which comes from Co arc experience in Residential Architecture Design.
+Co-Arc also drew upon its wealth of knowledge in Interior design to inform large parts of the project.